-- *Note: The turbidity sensor can read 38 cm away from the sensor window so make sure debris near the sensor is cleared away accordingly.
+- *Note: The turbidity sensor can “see” 38 cm away from the sensor window in clean water, so make sure debris near the sensor is cleared away accordingly.
 If anything is in the sensor’s field of vision (e.g., rocks, accumulating sediment, stream bank, woody debris) the turbidity readings will be inaccurate.

 - Remove all large pieces of material (leaves, sticks) from the sensor bundle by hand or with the long bristles of the sensor brush.

 - Use the longer bristles of the sensor brush to gently clean the side slots on the CTD sensor (Figure 188.8.131.52).